Big presentation coming up?

 Our presentation specialists name the top 5 things will help you win your audience over..

 Keep it simple

-2) Pay attention to your structure
+Pay attention to your structure

 Think about your audience

-What have your audience come to hear?
-How much background do they already have about your company or idea?
-In time-pressured situations it’s easy to forget that not everybody is as passionate about your idea as you are, so make sure that any information that the audience is missing is covered in your presentation.
-It’s a good idea to write down your audience’s demographic to get a better understanding of what information is going to be the most relevant to them- a group of potential investors probably don’t need to hear about the expensive office Christmas party that you have planned, however your staff probably will!
+Make sure that your topics are clear, concise and easy to understand.
+Try writing down your audience’s demographic to get a better understanding of what information is going to be the most relevant to them- a group of potential investors probably don’t want to hear about the expensive office Christmas party that you have planned, however your staff probably will!

 Rehearse, rehearse, rehearse